-Geometrical ray propagation in ideal lens systems based on lens formula
+Ray propagation in an ideal lens system based on Newton’s formula

 First, we derive the equation for the imaging relationship.
 Then, we show a recurrence model of geometric ray propagation through an ideal lens, applying Newton's Formula.
 We also show how to construct an imaging optical system by specifying the initial value of the ray and automatically calculating the final value.